cadigun/codinator-ai/README.md

 # Codinator
 Codinator-ai is a ChatGPT-powered code review tool that uses YAML-defined requirements, written in plain human language to post comments on PRs.
-When integrated into a GitHub workflow, Codinator-ai automatically reviews each PR against these requirements and posts comments directly on the PR, highlighting any issues or deviations from the defined standards.
+When integrated into a GitHub workflow, codinator automatically reviews each PR against these requirements and posts comments directly on the PR, highlighting any issues or deviations from the defined standards.
 This ensures that code meets the specified quality criteria before it is merged into the main codebase.

 It works with all programming languages and can be customized to suit the specific requirements of your project.